Which Cloud Computing Model is Best for My Business?

 Types of Cloud Computing:

-Unless you have been living under a rock, chances are you are well aware of cloud computing.
+Chances are, you’re already well aware of cloud computing.
 However, did you know that there are three varying infrastructures available?
-Each one designed to fit individual business requirements.
-They are:
+Each one is designed to fit individual business requirements.

 The Public Cloud is the most basic cloud computing model, and it’s what we’re used to using in our everyday life.
 Typically, a service provider offers applications and storage to the public, over the internet – think Apple iCloud, social media platforms or Dropbox.